Over the years one the most consistent questions I’ve had at events as well as seen on social media is “how much can you resize an embroidery design?”

 The same can be said if you have a larger design that already has a lot of stitches that are at the 7mm stitch length (which is safe for a wearable item).
 Increase the size just 20-30 percent and you’ve created stitch lengths that are no longer suitable for garments.
 Blow the design up to double the size and those 7mm stitches become 14mm stitches and you now created a design which might have sections with “invisible embroidery” because they’ve gone past 12.1mm and forced trim command on the machine.

 So if you want to learn how to assess how much a design can be increased or decreased just acquire a foundation regarding the fundamental rules of stitches.
 It is well worth the time and effort as it will help you get past the learning curve and eliminate frustration.
 Over the years I’ve developed numerous educational resources covering basic theory and explaining embroidery terminology in a way that is easy to understand.
 One great resource is the book I wrote almost 15 years ago called “Digitizing Made Easy”, it has actually sold almost 45,000 copies and is still relevant and in print.
+To this day, this book is used in Universities across the United States to teach students studying textile.
 Like many things these days Amazon is the go-to place to order it if you’re interested.
-Click here to purchase the book.

 The Curveball: Native and Machine Formats

 Over the years I’ve also changed the “old-school” digitizing technique I was taught when I first began to evolve with the progression of today’s embroidery software.
-It promotes better results knowing that the tools I use within my Wilcom Hatch software are truly object-based, it makes embroidery files just like vector artwork files in that they can be resized beyond what you’d normally think possible.
+It promotes better results knowing that the tools I use within my Wilcom Hatch software are truly object-based.
+This makes embroidery files just like vector artwork files in that they can be resized beyond what you’d normally think possible.

 Here is a “Terrier” design I digitized that ended up being 4” in height and 22,427 stitches.
 Then I did the unthinkable, I increased the design 250%, making it over 10” in height and 96,705 stitches!
 The results speak for themselves.